What To Expect From The Colorado Department Of Labor If You're A Victim Of Unemployment Fraud

 The department said what Schebler received demanding payment was automated correspondence that the department is working to curtail.

-If you have received a notice that someone has filed for unemployment in your name, you can report the fraud here. https://cdle.colorado.gov/fraud-prevention.
-If you received a 1099-G tax form but did not request benefits in 2020, or received a 1099 with incorrect information, please visit the Tax Form 1099-G page or more information.
+If you have received a notice that someone has filed for unemployment in your name, you can report the fraud here: cdle.colorado.gov/fraud-prevention.